 |Female Reproductive Organs|

-Postpartum endometritis is caused by bacteria.
-The bacteria may be present in the mother before childbirth or enter the body during childbirth.
+It is caused by bacteria that may be in the mother before childbirth.
+Bacteria could also enter the body during childbirth.

-Things that may increase the risk of postpartum endometritis include:
+Things that may increase the risk for the pregnant person include:

 - Cesarean section delivery

 - Postpartum hemorrhage

 - Being in labor for a long time

 - Membranes that are broken for a long time during labor

 - Devices put in the uterus before, during, or after birth